Table Of Contents

 Company departments run by adults can be held to a higher level of maturity, but human nature still dictates that understanding the consequences and actually facing them are completely different things.

-On the other side of the coin, chargebacks come with a risk of tension and friction.
+On the other hand, chargebacks come with a risk of tension and friction.

-This friction can happen between the departments and the executives who suddenly ask those departments to pay for bills they’re not used to paying.
-As a parent, think of how the conversation would go if you suddenly asked your teenager to start paying their own bills.
+This friction can occur between departments and executives who suddenly ask those departments to pay for bills they’re not accustomed to paying.
+As a parent, consider how the conversation would unfold if you were to ask your teenager to start paying their own bills all of a sudden.

 Chances are, you might expect some pushback and some assertions about unfairness.
 This is especially true if one teen has to pay more than a sibling.

 Similarly, expect strife if one department suddenly has to pay far more than the others simply because it needs more resources to operate effectively.
-Engineers, for example, will end up footing most of the cloud bill because their decisions affect cloud costs the most.
+Engineers, for example, will ultimately bear the majority of the cloud bill because their decisions have the greatest impact on cloud costs.

 If keeping all teams working together in harmony is a top priority for your company, any chargeback policies should be well planned and carefully executed.